-The financial criteria to be met in order to participate in the club licence season are based on the financial results on 31 December of the year preceding the club licence season, regardless of whether the cut-off date entails preparation of an annual report or an interim financial statement.
+The financial criteria to be met in order to participate in the club licence season are based on the financial results on 31 December of the year preceding the club licence season, regardless of whether the cut-off date entails preparation of an annual report/ interim financial statements.
 However, DBU's evaluation of the club's application must also include a number of disclosures on the club's financial expectations and financial position in the period subject to club licence application.